Drinking Water Operations

 Our number one priority is protecting public health by supplying citizens with high quality drinking water.
 DWO water professionals proudly produce some of the best quality drinking water in the nation and continually meet or exceed state and federal drinking water regulations.
 The Texas Commission on Environmental Quality (TCEQ) rates the City of Houston’s drinking water system as a “Superior Water Supply System,” which is the highest water quality rating awarded to a water utility.

-For more information, read the Annual Consumer Confidence Report contained on our website.
+For more information regarding the quality of our water, read the Annual Consumer Confidence Report contained on our website.

 The City of Houston is a member of the American Water Works Association (AWWA) and AWWA's Partnership for Safe Water program for both treatment plant and distribution system optimization.
 This program is based on voluntary commitments above and beyond regulatory requirements to improve the quality of water delivered to customers by optimizing water system operations